-take action.
+WHEN INSPIRATION STRIKES Jordan Hambleton, he has to take action.
 Hambleton is an ideas guy.
-And the newest seed in his mind has grown into a tangible, easy way for people to fund-
+And the newest seed in his mind has grown into a tangible, easy way for people to fundraise for their favourite local charities without spending a cent.